Pretoria Sotho

-Pretoria Taal, or Pretoria Sotho (affectionately called Sepitori by its speakers), is the urban lingua franca of Pretoria and the Tshwane metropolitan area in South Africa.
-It is a combination of Sepedi-Tswana and influences from Tsotsitaal, Afrikaans and other Bantu languages of the region.
-It is spoken by most black residents of all ages and levels of education in Tshwane.
+Pretoria Sotho (also called Sepitori by its speakers) is the urban lingua franca of the black residents of the Tshwane metropolitan area in South Africa.
+It is also spoken in the townships and villages around Brits, and has been gaining momentum in Rustenburg.
+It is based on the Tswana language, particularly the Sekgatla dialect spoken in Hammanskraal, with major contributions from Northern Sotho and minor contributions from Southern Sotho, Nguni languages, Afrikaans, and English.

 Though it is most commonly used in informal situations, it is also used in schools and at political events in which people have different language backgrounds.
 Standard Setswana and Northern Sotho (represented by Sepedi) are not commonly used in schools except in SeTswana and Northern Sotho lessons.
-Pretoria Tswana (or Sepitori) is mutually intelligible with SeTswana and Northern Sotho.
+Pretoria Taal (or Sepitori) is mutually intelligible with SeTswana and Northern Sotho.